 - 1. The auction will begin at 8:00 a.m.
 PST (11:00 a.m.
-EST) on August 24, 2013 and the auction will close at the time shown on each auction item on August 27, 2013. - 2.
+EST) on January 9, 2015 and the auction will close at the time shown on each auction item on January 12, 2015. - 2.
 The asset information is being updated daily and will not be finalized until the day of the sale.
 Please read all due diligence information and check all materials presented under General Tax Sale Information for updates. - 3.
 The descriptions provided are based on the Official Records of the County Recorder's Office and are presumed to be correct.
-The property to be sold may be approximately located from maps provided in the Due Diligence information on each auction item on Bid4Assets.com. - 4.
+The location of the property to be sold may be an approximate location based on maps provided in the information link on each auction item on Bid4Assets.com. - 4.
 The right of the former owner to redeem any parcel is forfeited as of 5:00 p.m.
-PST on August 23, 2013.
+PT on January 8, 2015.
 Properties removed from the sale will be so indicated on the Asset Page listing for a specific property. - 5.
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
-ALL PROPERTIES ARE SOLD "AS IS."
+ALL PROPERTIES ARE SOLD AS IS.
 The County makes no guarantee, expressed or implied, relative to the title, location, acreage or condition of the properties for sale.
 The County assumes no liability for any other possible liens, encumbrances or easements, recorded or not recorded. - 6.
 Notice of Contaminated / Possible Contaminated Properties: When we become aware of properties on our sales list that are known or suspected to be contaminated, we will identify these properties and the Lead Agency's name and address where all available information may be reviewed.
 DO NOT bid on these properties unless you understand the issues related to contaminated properties.
 Prior to bidding, you should contact your attorney regarding the possible purchase of contaminated properties. - 7.
-Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Treasurer-Tax Collector may still be outstanding after the tax sale. - 8.
-Some properties in some counties may have 1911, 1913 and/or 1915 Improvement Act Bonds, or Mello Roos Bonds, which are noted on the Asset Page listing of the property. - 9.
-When property is sold at public auction on which the IRS holds a tax lien, the United States has the right of redemption for 120 days from the date of such sale (26 USC Sec.
+Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Tax Collector may still be outstanding after the tax sale. - 8.
+When property is sold at public auction, on which the Internal Revenue Service holds a tax lien, the United States has the right of redemption for 120 days from the date of such sale (26 USC Sec.
 3712(g) and 7425(d)).
-The IRS will pay the actual amount paid for the property by the bidder, plus interest at 6% per annum from the date of sale, plus the expenses of sale that exceed any income received from the property. - 10.
+The Internal Revenue Service will pay the actual amount paid for the property by the bidder, plus interest from the date of sale, plus the expenses of sale that exceed any income received from the property. - 9.
 If the successful purchaser desires a survey of the property, it will be at the purchaser's own initiative and expense.
 The County makes no warranty, either expressed or implied, relative to the usability, the ground location, or property lines of the properties.
-The prospective purchaser must determine the exact location, desirability, and usefulness of the properties. - 11.
-The sale of these properties should not, in any way, be equated to real estate sales by licensed salesmen, brokers, and realtors.
-The County Tax Collector cannot guarantee the condition of the property nor assume any responsibility for conformance to codes, permits, or zoning ordinances.
+The prospective purchaser must determine the exact location, desirability, and usefulness of the properties. - 10.
+The sale of these properties should not, in any way, be equated to real estate sales by licensed salesmen, brokers and realtors.
+The County Tax Collector cannot guarantee the condition of the property nor assume any responsibility for conformance to codes, permits or zoning ordinances.
 You should inspect the property before investing.
 The burden is on the purchaser to thoroughly research, before the sale, any matters relevant to his or her decision to purchase, rather than on the county, whose sole interest is the recovery of back taxes.